andrewpbray/141-course-materials/syllabus.md

 This course has three components: Problem Sets, Labs, and Exams/Quizzes.
 For details on the first two, see the tabs at the top of the page.

+#### Problem Sets

+Weekly problem sets to reinforce the concepts from the reading as well as the material that we address in class.
+You're encouraged to work on the problem sets with fellow students, though you'll both need to turn in your own work.

+Problem set guidelines:

+- All problem sets should be written in RMarkdown files and knitted to pdf.
+- pdfs should be submitted via gradescope.
+- Problem sets are practice, both with the statistical concepts and with the process of producing a polished document.
+A good problem set will not only have the correct answers, it will be presented in a clean and easily understood way.
+Read over your pdf before submitting to be sure you're proud of it.

 #### Exams

 We'll have several examinations and quizzes throughout the semester in order to challenge your understanding and provide me with a sense of where you're at.
 Some will be more traditional pen and paper and others are to be done with the computer using R.